Bylaws

 ELECTION MEETINGS AND RIGHTS OF MEMBERS

 3.01.
 Membership.
 Any person or company eligible for membership may submit a membership application to the Membership Committee.
-After due deliberation of each candidate’s application and supporting materials, the Membership Committee shall recommend to the Board of Directors those candidates who should be considered for Voting Active, Nonvoting Active, Honorary or Non-Physician Affiliate Membership.
+After due deliberation of each candidate's application and supporting materials, the Membership Committee shall recommend to the Board of Directors those candidates who should be considered for Voting Active, Nonvoting Active, Honorary or Non-Practitioner Affiliate Membership with final approval by the Board of Directors.

-3.05.
+3.04.
 Meetings of Members.

 2. Notice of Meetings.
 An Annual Meeting of the members of the Association shall be held each year at such time as the Board of Directors determines.
-The members may transact such business as may properly come before them at such meeting,
+The members may transact such business as may properly come before them at such meeting.

 3. Special Meetings.
 Special meetings may be called by the President or may be called as directed by the Executive Committee.
 The notice of any special meeting shall state the time and place of such meeting and the purposes thereof.
 No business shall be transacted at a special meeting except as stated in the notice unless all members have waived notice of the meeting.

-No membership shall be terminated under clause (c) until the member has been afforded a reasonable opportunity to be heard by the Board of Directors.
-No membership shall be terminated under clauses (a) or (b) if the member tenders payment to the Association of the amount due that is specified in the notice of termination prior to the end of the notice period specified in clause (a) or clause (b), as the case may be.
+No membership shall be terminated under clause (C) until the member has been afforded a reasonable opportunity to be heard by the Board of Directors.
+No membership shall be terminated under clauses (A) or (B) if the member tenders payment to the Association of the amount due that is specified in the notice of termination prior to the end of the notice period specified in clause (A) or clause (B), as the case may be.

 ARTICLE IV